Tableauexpert/A-Mart/README.md

 1. only 18 % customers are active i.e who have made purchase in the last 14 days
 2. 53% cutomers are inactive i.e. who have not made any purchase in last 56 days or more
-3. Avg value of an order is USD 136
+3. Avg value of an order is USD 136.
+75% of the orders have order value less than USD 160.
 4. 55 % of revenue comes from customers that belong to medium order bucket, 40 % revenue comes from low order bucket customers
-5. A major chunk of customers have made purchases in a gap of 56 + days.
+5. Less than 50% of the customer have purchase frequency less than 60-days(2 months)
+6. Majority customers are b/w the age 15-30.
+38.14% Revenue is generated from customer whose age category is between 20-29

 The company must target only these two segments of customers (medium and low order bucket) It should also target inactive customers.